shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 ====================

 The commoner walked to the road and waited for the party.
 He wore a tight-fitting wool cap on his presumably bald head.
-His maroon pancho hid his buttoned-up jacket, which hung down over his plain pants.
-His bag bulged out on his back under his pancho.
+His maroon poncho hid his buttoned-up jacket, which hung down over his plain pants.
+His bag bulged out on his back under his poncho.
 His staff had bite marks all over it.

 Miko was the first to get to the path.